apollographql-education/odyssey-hotchocolate-lab/README.md

-# (Odyssey Course) Intro to GraphQL with .NET (C#) & Hot Chocolate
+# (Odyssey Course) Growing your GraphQL API with .NET (C#) & Hot Chocolate

-Welcome to the starter code for **Intro to GraphQL with .NET (C#) & Hot Chocolate**.
-You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-hotchocolate) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.
+Welcome to the starter code for **Growing your GraphQL API with .NET (C#) & Hot Chocolate**.
+You can find the [course lessons and instructions](https://apollographql.com/tutorials/growing-graphql-api-hc-lab) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo

-The course will walk you step by step on what to do.
-This codebase is the starting point of your journey!
+The lab walks you through each of your objectives to bring a new feature to life.
+Each lesson contains a series of steps for you to complete—all on your own!
+This codebase is the starting point of your journey.

 This project uses [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/) and requires .NET 7.0+ runtime.
 In order to build the project locally, run: